hallizh/Documentation/sections/api/tracking.md

 ## Process Flow and Calls

+Before you can begin making tracking calls, you will need to know the tokenized name of the carrier the package was shipped though.
+This tokenized name, along with the tracking number, will then be used as part of the url scheme when making the tracking call.
+You will then receive back an array of the know history of the shipment.

 ### Obtaining Carrier Name tokens
-Before you can begin making tracking calls, you will need to know the tokenized name of the carrier the package was shipped though.
-This will be used in the url of the actual tracking call below.
-To obtain a list of the supported carriers and their tokens, you can simply make a `GET` request to the the `metadata/carriers` route.
+To obtain a list of the supported carriers and their tokens, make a `GET` request to the the `metadata/carriers` route.

 #### Example Call
 ```curl